 The goal of reserving is to have the ultimate (final) value of the claim stated as soon as practical, with the understanding that the ultimate value of the claim is subject to change.

-It is a rare file where the amount of the total reserve and the final amount paid on the file are the same immediately before the claim file is closed.
-With this understood, it is still the adjuster’s responsibility to keep the reserves on the claim file as accurate as possible.
+It is a rare file where the total reserve and the final amount paid on the file are the same immediately before the claim file is closed.
+With this understanding, the adjuster is still responsible for keeping the reserves on the claim file as accurate as possible.

 Accurate reserving of the claim file is very important to the employer.
-If the claim file reserves are too high, the dollar amounts the underwriter uses to calculate future insurance premiums are overstated causing the insurance premiums to be higher than it should be.
-When the reserves are set too low, an upward adjustment in the reserve amount has to be made in order to pay the correct amount when the claim is settled/concluded.
+Suppose the claim file reserves are too high.
+In that case, the dollar amounts the underwriter uses to calculate future insurance premiums are overstated, causing the insurance premiums to be higher than they should be.
+When the reserves are set too low, an upward adjustment in the reserve amount has to be made to pay the correct amount when the claim is settled/concluded.

 Employers Should Take Notice of Large Reserve Adjustments

 When employers’ loss runs reflect large reserve adjustments (10% or more) to the total claim reserve, either up or down at the time of the claim conclusion, the matter should be addressed with the adjuster(s).
-If the employer notices a continuing pattern of large reserve adjustments on the claim files right before or when the claim closes, a claim file audit should be completed.
+A claim file audit should be completed if the employer notices a continuing pattern of large reserve adjustments on the claim files right before or when the claim closes.
 An independent auditor can review the reserving practices of the adjusters and make recommendations on how to make the necessary corrections.
-For assistance in identifying a claim file auditor to review the reserves on your claim files, please contact us.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.